Leelavathi-R/PeoplePopularity/README.md

 - Popular

 ## Exploratory Data Analysis
+Found answers to the following questions with EDA:
--- Is there a link between the person’s popularity with external events or news?
+- Is there a link between the person’s popularity with external events or news?
 - Which profession dominates the digital world?
 - Is there an individual with unusually high popularity?
 - Which state has the highest number of famous people each year?